Communicating your business lockdown story

 Always ensure your story is topical and relevant.
 This is particularly important for PR.
 And don't think it is too late to do something.

 Everything is changing all the time and your customers will want the reassurance that you are on top of the situation.
 Ensure content is up to date and shared across relevant channels.
 Try and make it as specific as possible and whilst it needs to be formal and informative the personal touch is always important.

-So whatever your lockdown story has been, I’m sure your customers and followers would be interested to hear about it.
-And keeping a record will be an interesting chapter in the history of your business and an interesting record for future generations to enjoy and marvel at!
+So whatever your lockdown story has been, your customers and followers are likely to want to hear about it.
+And this written record will be an interesting chapter in the history of your business and an interesting record for future generations to enjoy and marvel at!